Compton Cookout: Black Winter

 The winter quarter during which the Compton Cookout took place is known by students and faculty at UCSD as Black Winter.
 Racially motivated events that occurred during this time, in addition to the cookout, included a KKK hood being found on a statue of Dr. Seuss and the discovery of a noose in the main library.
 In response to these events, the Black Student Union (BSU) at UCSD organized a series of marches, protests, and rallies in coordination with other groups like M.E.Ch.A.
-The University Administration countered by organizing a series of teach-ins.
+The University Administration also responded to the events by organizing a series of teach-ins.
 The BSU criticized the teach-ins, which they deemed ineffective.
 Several BSU members attended one of the teach-ins wearing T-shirts reading "real pain, real action" and after an hour of listening, BSU leader Jasmine Phillips announced that the teach-ins would not solve the problem and that they wanted "real action", before escorting hundreds of students out of the teach-in.
 BSU made a list of 32 demands related to having a more racially inclusive campus which included a center for African-American students, a task-force to hire more African American faculty, and multiple efforts to increase enrollment of African American students, an African American Studies Minor, a Vice Chancellor of Diversity, Equity, and Inclusion (DEI), and requirement for all students to take a class related to DEI.

 Response from the university

 After the Compton Cookout the university held a teach-in on racial tolerance.
-This teach-in however, fell short as Students walked out and protested outside.
+This teach-in however, fell short as students walked out and protested outside.
 "About 3,000 people gathered at the teach-in and resulting demonstration -- with whites making up about half of the crowd."
 Since, the university has implemented many programs and initiatives to further enhance the experience of students of color.
 The Office for Equity, Diversity, and Inclusion created a DEI Unit plan that depicted strategic goals, initiatives, and their accomplishments.
 The university has also implemented the Black Academic Excellence Initiative since February 2016.

 The vision of this program was to increase the population of black students and faculty.
 Additionally, the initiative intended to increase scholarship and funding to promote the success of black student, staff, and faculty.
 The university also established the Black Resource Center as well as the Raza Resource Centro.
 Students chose both the location and appoint who was in charge.
 The Black Resource Center was established officially in May 2013.
 The Raza Resource Centro was established in April 2014.
 In 2011, it became a university requirement to take a DEI Diversity, Equity, and Inclusion course.
 The criteria that these courses must fulfill are in frameworks, subject matter, and pedagogy.